 This mission cultivates four major outcomes for students who attend Wilmington Friends School.

-The first is that "there is that of God in everyone."
-In the educational setting, that translates as a belief in the unique dignity of each person, which schools have an obligation to recognize and to nurture.
-And every member of the community shares in that obligation to answer what is best in themselves and in others--developing talents to the fullest, and respecting the strengths, efforts, and perspectives of all.
+- In the Quaker education setting, there is the belief in the unique dignity of each person, which schools have an obligation to recognize and to nurture.
+And every member of the community shares in that obligation to value what is best in themselves and in others--developing talents to the fullest, and respecting the strengths, efforts, and perspectives of all.

-The second principle is “continuing revelation,” the idea that truth is continually revealed through seeking, experience, and reflection.
+- A core principle in Quaker education is “continuing revelation,” the idea that the process of learning is continuous through seeking, experience, and reflection.
 Students at Quaker schools are encouraged to ask questions, to think both independently and cooperatively, to test ideas against experience and new information, to engage in education as a process of exploration and discovery.

 Outcome: students learn to be innovative and resourceful people who can see and solve problems, becoming assets to colleges and employers, and as entrepreneurs and change-makers.

 - The Quaker testimonies, known by the acronym SPICES, are also evident in Friends schools.
 The testimonies include stewardship, peace, integrity, community, equality, and simplicity.
 Again, those guiding values attract families from many faith and spiritual traditions, seeking a school where intellectual endeavor and ethical commitment are mutually reinforcing.

 Outcome: students can see beyond themselves, becoming assets to the broader community and to the world.